LattePandaTeam/Docs/docs/content/3rd_delta_edition/powering.md

 The pin mapping is marked on the board: -- DC ++, which means two negative pins and two positive pins.

 The input voltage range of the JST PH2.0-4Pin connector is **11~15V**.
-The recommended power source is 12V, at least 2A.
-The maximum required booting power is about **12V 1.5A** when no extra devices are connected to LattePanda.

-**This connector can only be used as a power input, so it cannot output power and cannot charge the battery.**
+The LattePanda requires a peak power of approximately **12V 1.5A** during boot-up when no additional devices are connected.
+However, to ensure system stability and compatibility, it is recommended to use a power supply capable of delivering **at least 12V 2A** output.

+<span style="color: rgba(225, 103, 13);">**This connector is exclusively for power input and does NOT support power output or battery charging.**</span>

 ### Recommended Cable